LoyolaChicagoBooks/cder/source/events.rst

-In this section, we'll start with a simple interactive behavior and explore how to implement this using the Android mobile application development framework.
+In this section, we'll start with a simple interactive behavior and explore how to implement this using the Android mobile application development framework [Android]_.
 Our running example will be a bounded click counter application that can be used to keep track of the capacity of, say, a movie theater.

 ..
 This is an example of a section reference :ref:`sec_BoundedCounterAbstraction` (example for K).